DGSNA: Dynamic Generative Scene-based Noise Addition method: Experimental results

 \subsection{Example analysis}

-By leveraging the BET prompt framework alongside generative chat models, TTA systems, and RIR filters, we can effectively implement the DGSNA.
+By leveraging the BET prompt framework alongside generative LLM models, TTA models, and RIR filters, we can effectively implement the DGSNA.
 This section elucidates the specific process through which scene-based speech is generated, illustrated by the analysis of examples.